Telecom · E-commerce · 8 years

 Techmvmt program pages

-Designed and built the family of landing pages for C Spire's Tech Movement — the MVMT conference, the C3 student coding challenge, the Microsoft TEALS program, and over $3M in scholarship initiatives.
+Designed and built the family of landing pages for C Spire's Tech Movement.
+That covered the MVMT conference, the C3 student coding challenge, the Microsoft TEALS program, and over $3M in scholarship initiatives.

 Service